 - Dental bridges: A dental bridge is made up of several crowns and is designed to replace one or more teeth.
 Our doctors offer traditional bridges and implant-supported restorations for unparalleled stability.

 - Fillings: Our tooth-colored fillings will not only strengthen and seal your teeth, they will also blend in naturally with your smile.
 Traditional amalgam fillings may expand or contract with temperature changes and compromise the structural integrity of the tooth.

 - Dental implants: Dental implants permanently replace your tooth roots.
-We can often provide same-day implants, using the All-on-4® method or a similar technique.

 - Bone or soft tissue grafts: Before placing implants, we may need to perform a bone graft to establish a strong base for the restorations.
 Similarly, if you have suffered gum recession due to periodontal disease, a gum graft can prevent tooth loss and dental sensitivity.